pschraut/UnityCopyLightingSettings/README.md

 If you use an older Unity version than 2019.3, the Package Manager might not exist or might not have git support yet.

-In this case, I believe the easiest way is to only download the `Editor/CopyLightingSettings.cs` file from this repository and save it in your project under `Assets/Editor/CopyLightingSettings.cs`.
+In this case, I believe the easiest way is to download the `Editor/CopyLightingSettings.cs` file from this repository and save it in your project under `Assets/Editor/CopyLightingSettings.cs`.